Karakalpaks: History

 Many accounts continue to link the present-day Karakalpaks with the Turkic confederation known as the Cherniye Klobuki of the 11th century, whose name also means "black hat" in Russian.
 Cherniye Klobuki were mercenary military troops of the Kievan Rus.
 Apart from the fact that their names have the same meaning, there is no archaeological or historical evidence to link these two groups.

 The Karakalpaks, Uzbeks, and Kazakhs are regarded to be subgroups of the same Uzbek Confederation that arose in the fifteenth century following the breakdown of Genghis Khan's empire and the collapse of the Golden Horde.
-The Karakalpak group was formed in the seventeenth century as a result of a split from the Kazakh confederation.
+According to the Russian Orientalist Pavel Ivanov, documents from the reign of Abdullah Khan (1583-1598 CE) in Bukhara mention the Karakalpaks among the peoples living near Sighnaq, along the lower reaches of the Syr Darya in mondern-day Kazakhstan.
+Other sources state the Karakalpak group was formed in the seventeenth century as a result of a split from the Kazakh confederation.

 Recent archaeological evidence indicates that the Karakalpaks may have formed as a confederation of different tribes at some time in the late 15th or the 16th centuries at some location along the Syr Darya or its southern Zhany Darya outlet, in proximity to the Kazakhs of the Lesser Horde.
 This would explain why their language, customs, and material culture are so similar to that of the Kazakhs.